 - 1. Upon accumulating two grades or 6-credits of "F" at any point, regardless of their cumulative GPA.
-For the purpose of evaluating academic standing, a grade of "U" is considered the same as an "F". - Upon accumulating three grades or 9-credits of "B-" or lower and their cumulative GPA is below 3.000. - 3.
+For the purpose of evaluating academic standing, a grade of "U" is considered the same as an "F". - 2.
+Upon accumulating three grades or 9-credits of "B-" or lower and their cumulative GPA is below 3.000. - 3.
 If their cumulative GPA is at such a low level that raising it to the required level to be eligible for graduation within the program credit limit becomes mathematically impossible.
 Termination for this reason is considered final and not open to appeal. - 4.
-If they are unable to complete individual program requirements with acceptable grades (such as Ethics and Capstone with a "B" or better in each) during the allotted time period.

-A student's candidacy may also be terminated for such reasons as making unsatisfactory progress toward a degree as defined by that student's specific major or for violating the time limit for completion of the degree.
+If they are unable to complete program requirements with acceptable grades (such as Ethics and Capstone with a "B" or better in each) during the allotted time period or upon having repeated a course once (see Repeating a Course policy).
+Termination for this reason is considered final and not open to appeal. - 5.
+Student is making unsatisfactory progress toward a degree as defined by that student's specific major or is unable to complete program guidelines within the time limit for degree completion.